pnb990/PyPnbPartKeepr/README.md

 ```
 CREATE ROLE partkeeprpsqluser PASSWORD 'PartKeeprPsqlPass' LOGIN;
 ```
-it is recommanded to change it but set corresponding environment variable DB_USERNAME and DB_USERPASS or update PyPnbPartKeepr/settings.
+it is recommended to change it but set corresponding environment variable DB_USERNAME and DB_USERPASS or update PyPnbPartKeepr/settings.

 Then create database partkeeprpsqldb